206 N. Broad Street,

-According to the theater, “Just about ever person that was born in Grady County can tell you some kind of story of when they were kids and coming to the Zebulon to see a movie, or how they courted their now-husband or wife at a Saturday afternoon movie.
-People even have fond memories or working at the snack bar, taking up tickets for running the Simplex XL projectors in the projection booth.”
+According to the theatre, “Just about ever person that was born in Grady County can tell you some kind of story of when they were kids and coming to the Zebulon Theatre to see a movie, or how they courted their now-husband or wife at a Saturday afternoon movie.
+People even have fond memories or working at the snack bar, taking up tickets for running the Simplex XL projectors in the projection booth”.

-They also add “The Zebulon Theatre is a jewel in Grady County that we are proud to still have, when so many of the old movie theaters have been torn down in the name of progress.
+They also add “The Zebulon Theatre is a jewel in Grady County that we are proud to still have, when so many of the old movie theatres have been torn down in the name of progress”.

 Just login to your account and subscribe to this theater.